If you’re looking for information on some of the best dog friendly beaches in Sarasota, then you’ve come to the right place!

 Covering 7 acres of beautiful waterfront real estate, this park is full of great amenities.

 With large picnic pavilions, grills and good restrooms, it’s ideal for a family day out.
-And with a half mile paved walking trail and access to the gorgeous beach, it’s also the perfect place to take your dog.
+And with a half mile paved walking trail, it’s also the perfect place to take your dog.

-One Of The Best Beaches In Sarasota To Bring Your Dog
+One Of The Best Places In Sarasota To Bring Your Dog

 The park allows leashed dogs all year round.
 It is open daily from 6am to 10pm, and there’s plenty of parking here.

-With one of the best dog friendly beaches in Sarasota, Maxine Barritt Park is a wonderful place to while away the time with your favorite furball.
+With a beautiful paved walking trail, Maxine Barritt Park is a wonderful place to while away the time with your favorite furball.

 And when you and your pup have had your fill of this place, head next door to South Brohard Beach Paw Park to continue the fun.
 Or head into Sharky’s for some liquid refreshment and a bite to eat!